mironbanjac-abh/trs_test_deployment/README.md

 # ARIMA Time Series Forecasting API

 This deployment provides a REST API for time series forecasting using ARIMA (AutoRegressive Integrated Moving Average) models.
-The API is designed to predict the next score in a sequence of student performance scores and provides multiple confidence interval calculations.
+The API is designed to predict the next score in a sequence of student performance scores on the exam simulations and provides multiple confidence interval calculations.

 ## 📋 Table of Contents